ekiro/haps/docs/guide.rst

 QuickStart
 =================================

-Here's a simple tutorial on how to write your first application using *chaps*.
+Here's a simple tutorial on how to write your first application using *haps*.
-Assuming you have already created an environment with python 3.6+ and *chaps* installed, you can start writing some juicy code.
+Assuming you have already created an environment with python 3.6+ and *haps* installed, you can start writing some juicy code.

 Application layout
 ---------------------------------

-Since *chaps* doesn't enforce any project/code design (you can use it even as an addition to your existing Django or flask application!), this is just an example layout.
+Since *haps* doesn't enforce any project/code design (you can use it even as an addition to your existing Django or flask application!), this is just an example layout.
 You are going to create a simple user registration system.